The BACP accredited Postgraduate Diploma in Cognitive Therapy is a two-year part time course designed to train from beginning to professional level.

 How Much Does It Cost?

-The BCTC Trainee Course Handbook outlines all aspects of the course in detail and is available to our trainees, to those who attend for interview and for general inspection in our library.
+The BCTC Trainee Course Handbook outlines all aspects of the course in detail and is available to our trainees, and to those who attend for interview.
 If you are considering applying to the Course you are also advised to attend an Evening Training Information Evening.

-Closing date for September 2018 PG Diploma applications: Friday 3rd August 2018 at 5pm.
+Closing date for September 2021 Pg Diploma applications: CLOSED